tera-arise/arise/README.md

 * PostgreSQL 14.6+

 Simply run `./cake` to build client artifacts for Windows (x64) and server artifacts for the current platform (Windows or Linux, x64 or Arm64).
+This will use the `Debug` configuration by default, which is suitable for development and debugging.
+Pass `-c Release` instead to use that configuration, resulting in an optimized build.

-By default, `./cake` will build in the `Debug` configuration which is suitable for local development.
-The `Release` configuration (i.e. `./cake -c Release`) is intended for staging and production deployments, but see the [vendoring instructions](#vendoring).
+Note that `Debug` and `Release` configurations are independent of whether the resulting artifacts are suitable for deployment; see the [vendoring instructions](#vendoring).

 You will need to set up one or more databases to run the server daemon.
 Below is